-Trump says Guatemala signing deal to restrict asylum cases
+US, Guatemala sign agreement to restrict asylum cases

 It’s not clear how the agreement will take effect.
 Guatemala’s Constitutional Court has granted three injunctions preventing its government from entering into a deal without approval of the country’s congress.

+“Where does that term exist?” he asked reporters.
+“It does not exist, it is a colloquial term.
+No agreement exists that is called ‘safe third country.'”

+Human rights prosecutor Jordán Rodas said his team was studying the legality of the agreement and whether Interior Minister Enrique Degenhart had the authority to sign the compact.

 Guatemala’s government put out a six-paragraph, Spanish-language statement Friday on Twitter.
-It does not call the agreement “third safe country” but “Cooperation Agreement for the Assessment of Protection Requests.”
+It does not call the agreement “safe third country” but “Cooperation Agreement for the Assessment of Protection Requests.”

-The Guatemalan government said that in coming days its Labor Ministry “will start issuing work visas in the agriculture industry, which will allow Guatemalans to travel legally to the United States, to avoid being victims of criminal organizations, to work temporarily and then return to Guatemala, which will strength family unity.”
+The Guatemalan government said that in coming days its Labor Ministry “will start issuing work visas in the agriculture industry, which will allow Guatemalans to travel legally to the United States, to avoid being victims of criminal organizations, to work temporarily and then return to Guatemala, which will strengthen family unity.”

 The same conditions driving Salvadorans and Hondurans to flee their country — gang violence, poverty, joblessness, a prolonged drought that has severely hit crop yields — are also present in Guatemala.
 Guatemala also lacks resources to adequately house, educate or provide opportunity to potential asylum seekers, observers say.